N-Blank/SSE-Monte-Carlo-Simulation-for-Toric-Code-Model/README.md

 where $A_v$ is $A_s$ operator at the speciific vertex $v$.
 By investigating this model we could explore how far the sign problem would influence the out come of excited toricode model SSE simulation.

-Using the same approach as above to run the files, we will see the out come in the figures.
+Using the same approach as above to run the files, we will see the outcome in the figures.

 [1] - "Directed loop updates for quantum lattice models", Olav F. Syljuåsen, 2003, Phys.
 Rev. E 67, 046701, https://doi.org/10.1103/PhysRevE.67.046701